Anosov contact metrics, Dirichlet optimization and entropy: Curvature of Anosov contact metrics

 \section{Curvature of Anosov contact metrics}

 Naturally, the computations of Section~\ref{s6} can be interpreted in terms of the curvature of an Anosov contact metric and we discuss relevant results in this section.
-More specifically, the convergence of Dirichlet energy to the infimum value in Theorem~\ref{inf} can be refined, using the control that the expansion uniformization theorem yields over certain quantities related to the second variations of the underlying geometry.
-It is natural to interpret these quantities as curvature of contact metrics.
+More specifically, the convergence of Dirichlet energy to the infimum value in Theorem~\ref{inf} can be refined, using the control that the asymptotic synchronization process (see Theorem~4.1 of \cite{hoz7}) yields over certain quantities related to the second variations of the underlying geometry.

-The curvature realization problems for contact metrics have been long studied in the literature \cite{bl,blt,tanno2,ol,hoz2}.
+As pointed out in the introduction, curvature realization problems for contact metrics have been long studied in the literature of contact metric geometry.
 In particular, the curvature values related to the Reeb vector field $X_\alpha$ are known to be important in the topic.
-Such results naturally focuses on computing $Ricc(X_\alpha)$, i.e. {\em Ricci-Reeb realization problem}, or the sectional curvature of planes containing $X_\alpha$.

-As we mentioned in Theorem~\ref{curcm}, we have $Ricci(X_\alpha)=2-2\lambda^2$ and therefore, we can directly interpret the computations of previous section as Ricci curvature computations.
-In particular, we have the following global realization obstruction, which is the first of this kind in the literature (see \cite{hoz2} for discussion on global obstructions to Ricci-Reeb realization)..
+Such results naturally focuses on computing $Ricc(X_\alpha)$, i.e. {\em Ricci-Reeb realization problem}, or the sectional curvature of planes containing $X_\alpha$, also called {\em $\alpha$-sectional curvatures}.
+As we mentioned in Theorem~\ref{curcm}, we have $Ricci(X_\alpha)=2-2\lambda^2$ for a general contact metric and therefore, we can directly interpret the computations of previous section as Ricci curvature computations.
+In particular, we have the following global realization obstruction, which is the first of this kind in the literature (see \cite{hoz2} for discussion on global obstructions to Ricci-Reeb realization).

 \begin{corollary} If $(M,\alpha)$ is an Anosov contact manifold, we have

 \end{corollary}